Crow hunting is good filler for the down times and despite what we often think it is still good table-fare

 But why?
 How is crow hunting beneficial and why should hunters spend their time in the off-season chasing these pesky black birds?

 If you think about it from a conservation standpoint, crow hunting makes all the sense in the world.
 Just like other predatory animals (think wolves, coyotes, bobcats, etc.), crows need to be managed in order for some game animals that we like to eat to thrive.
 Crows have been known to steal and eat eggs in nests from game animals including quail, pheasant, turkeys and waterfowl.
 They have also been known to take and eat eggs from non-game birds’ nests, like robins, cardinals and bluebirds.
 As if that wasn’t bad enough, if you do a quick search on YouTube you will see plenty of videos of crows attacking, and if they are lucky enough, eating baby ducklings and goslings.
-That alone is reason enough to take out some crows.

 Aside from the fact that crows are predatory birds, they are omnivorous, which means that they eat plants and seeds as well and can be highly destructive to crops.
 This is especially true when there are large numbers of them, appropriately named a “murder” of crows.
 Just think of the thousands of crows that may congregate in a field planted with corn, for example, and the amount of damage that they could cause.
 You can easily see how total crop loss could occur and the amount of money that a farmer would lose as a result.